Buying Property in Puerto Rico for U.S. and Non-U.S. Residents

-The first step to enter into a real estate transaction in Puerto Rico is to understand the process of buying real property in this jurisdiction.
-It is important to be represented by a licensed real estate professional to guide you in every step of the process.
+The first step to enter into a real estate transaction in Puerto Rico is to understand the process of buying real property.
+It is important to be represented by a licensed real estate professional and reputable lawyer to guide you in every step of the process.

 Once you have identified the property you are interested in, our first step will be to submit a written offer on your behalf.
 Typically the offer is a one-page document outlining the price and any specific conditions the purchaser may have.
-Once the seller receives and once offer is accepted between both seller and purchaser, a formal Purchase and Sale Contract is issued for review and signature.
+Once the seller accepts and parties are satisfied with the conditions, a formal Option to Buy Contract is issued for review and signature.

 Offer and Contract

 A standard Purchase and Sales Contract or 'Option' Contract if you are obtaining bank financing, will include the complete terms agreed upon by both parties, as well as the agreed-upon closing date.